-From glamping to traditional camping, here’s our top five ways to spend a night in the stunning surrounds of the Territory’s great outdoors.
+From glamping to traditional camping, here’s our top four ways to spend a night in the stunning surrounds of the Territory’s great outdoors.

 You will need to bring your own sleeping bag and food.
-The historic rammed earth cottage has three rooms, toilet facilities, running water, solar lighting and a fire pit and barbecue – but no electricity – all from a very reasonable $149 per night.
+The historic rammed earth cottage has three rooms, toilet facilities, running water, solar lighting, a fire pit, and a barbecue – but no electricity – all from a very reasonable $184 per night.

-Exhibition Park – Canberra’s showground area and home of the National Folk Festival and many other events and trade shows – boasts the only pet friendly camping in Canberra and offers stays of up to 28 days.
-With a range of powered and non-powered sites available including large drive through sites, grey and black water dump points, campground accessibility has never been easier.
+Exhibition Park – Canberra’s showground area – boasts the only pet-friendly camping in Canberra and offers stays of up to 28 days.
+With a range of powered and non-powered sites available including large drive-through sites, grey and black water dump points, campground accessibility has never been easier.

 Exhibition Park is also home to the popular Capital Region Farmers Market, ideal for stocking up on local produce.
 Just an eight minute drive from the city centre, convenience is enhanced with public transport from the main gate to take you directly to the capital's top attractions.

-Take your pick from the many campsites surrounding the capital – from Kowen Forest, to Namadgi National Park, Woods Reserve, north of Gungahlin on the Centenary Trail and the Cotter Reserve.
+Take your pick from the many campsites surrounding the capital including Woods Reserve, north of Gungahlin on the Centenary Trail, Kowen Forest, and the Cotter Reserve.
 Explore your options on the Parks and Conservation website and then book your spot online.

 For more options of where to stay during your Canberra break, check out our page.